California Renter Rights: CA Renter Rights for 2024

 2.2 What Must Be Included in a California Lease Agreement

 Discover the essential elements that should be present in every California lease agreement to ensure its legality and enforceability.
+California landlords must ensure that lease agreements comply with state laws, including giving written notice before entering a rental, adhering to limits on security deposits, and following stipulations around tenant screening and eviction processes.

 2.3 Oral vs. Written Agreements: Legal Implications